-The Company will apply for quotation of the New Shares and New Options on ASX within seven days of the Prospectus Date.
+The Company apply for quotation of the New Shares and New Options on ASX on 29 March 2016, within seven days of the Prospectus Date.
 The new ASX code for the Company after it changes its name to Spirit Telecom Limited is anticipated to be ST1.